tearust/tea-layer1-facade/README.md

 #### Get deposit info
 - Nats subject: layer1.async.replay.deposit_info
-- Nats body: base64 of encoded actor-delegate.proto DepositInfoRequest
+- Nats body: base64 of encoded actor-delegate.proto DepositInfoRequest or empty [] if cannot find deposit

 - Reply_to subject: As request msg's reply_to field
-- Reply body: base64 of encoded actor-delegate.proto DepositInfoResponse
+- Reply body: base64 of encoded actor-delegate.proto DepositInfoResponse or empty [] if cannot find deposit

 #### Add new task